serebristiykat/TeeUniverse-tutorial/README.md

 ![Tools](https://user-images.githubusercontent.com/57761255/110870870-60019880-82de-11eb-8913-57dffb4463ad.png)

-For drawing use the left tool.
+For drawing use the `Stamp Tool`.
 Description of each tool at the bottom right.

 ### Freeform zone